nkkko/ai-sandbox-demo/README.md

 ## Examples

-- Fetch and store content:
+- Fetch and store 10 first articles from the sitemap:
   ```bash
     python populate.py https://www.daytona.io/sitemap-definitions.xml --n 10
   ```

-- Search for a term in the stored content:
+- Search for the first two terms that are closest to the query in the stored content:
   ```bash
     python search.py "SDE" --n 2
   ```

-- Generate an article within set context:
+- Generate an article within set context of the first result from the vector DB:
   ```bash
     python write.py "Tell me a joke about" --s "guardrails" --n 1
   ```